microsoft/vscode-wiki/Breaking-Changes.md

 # Breaking Changes

 We take breaking changes seriously and will outline them for each milestone in this document.
-As we are still pre "1.0" you can expect that there may be sweeping changes before we lock down the API set.
+As we are still pre "1.0", you can expect that there may be changes before we lock down the API set.

-## 0.11.0
+## December 2015